pathfinder-for-autonomous-navigation/FlightSoftware/tools/README.md

 - `generate_release.sh`: can be used to fetch release binaries from the `.pio` folder when desired.
 - `reformat_code.sh`: runs Clang formatter on the entire repository.
 - `run_desktop_tests.sh`: runs flight software unit tests on your desktop computer in optimized and non-optimized environments.
-- `run_docker.sh`: Starts up a standardized Docker container to run the desktop unit tests.
+- `run_docker.sh`: Starts up a standardized Docker container to run the desktop unit tests. *Use of this setup is recommended*, since it mimics the Travis CI environment to a high degree.
 - `verify_teensy_builds.sh`: Ensures that all Teensy environments compile correctly.

 Travis CI runs the files `verify_teensy_builds.sh` and `run_desktop_tests.sh` in parallel.
 After running `run_desktop_tests.sh` it also runs `generate_coverage.sh`.